Vizoguard vs Surfshark — Full Comparison for 2026

 Surfshark's reputation is bolstered by consistent positive coverage from major technology publications and VPN review sites.
 It has handled its growth responsibly, maintaining privacy practices through multiple acquisitions (it merged with Nord Security in 2022, though the two brands operate independently with separate infrastructure).

-Vizoguard is newer to the market, built by PRIME360 HOLDING LTD (Malta).
-While it lacks Surfshark's multi-year track record, it offers email support at support@vizoguard.com with response times typically under 24 hours.
+Vizoguard is built by PRIME360 HOLDING LTD (Malta) and offers email support at support@vizoguard.com with response times typically under 24 hours.
 As a focused, security-first product, the support team is specialized in the threat detection and VPN features the platform provides.
-Vizoguard's smaller team also means product feedback reaches decision-makers faster than at a large VPN organization.
+Vizoguard's focused team also means product feedback reaches decision-makers faster than at a large VPN organization.

-For users who value established reputation, 24/7 live chat, and multiple independent audits, Surfshark is the more verified option.
+For users who prioritize 24/7 live chat and multiple independent audits, Surfshark offers broader support channels.
 For users who want a focused security product with responsive support and are comfortable with a newer service, Vizoguard is a credible choice backed by EU company registration and GDPR compliance.

 Server Network & Locations